bpeacock/testster/README.md

 Usage:
 ------

-On every webpage to be tested, initialize testster.js and configure the test files.
+On each webpage to be tested, initialize testster.js and configure the test files.
 Assuming you are building your client-side JS with [browserify](http://browserify.org/):

 ```javascript
 require('testster')({